Computing

 Masterclasses are made available for those who have been unable to access the material in lesson and the Coding club allows students to develop their practical skills and interest in the more practical side of the subject.

-In order to ensure that lessons are challenging but at the same time remain accessible students I include a range of differentiation techniques, which will include but are not limited to the following:
+In order to ensure that lessons are challenging but remain accessible, we use a range of differentiation techniques.
+These include but are not limited to the following:

 • Using Tiered Vocabulary - With focus and Tier 2 and Tier 3 words